MShields1986/realsense_launch/README.md

 ```

 ## Usage
-Source you environment and run the launch file using the following command.
+Source your environment and run the launch file using the following command.
 ```bash
 roslaunch realsense_launch realsense.launch
 ```